 Download the exclusive and free Secure Code Warrior plugin for SCM-Manager via myCloudogu.To the Secure Code Warrior plugin

 Tournaments for more web security

 Learning, as mentioned before, should be fun, challenging, and engaging for developers.
-All of this is achieved through contests where participants compete to win by fixing security vulnerabilities.
+All of this can be achieved through contests where participants compete to win by fixing security vulnerabilities.
 Such contests can last as little as a few hours or as long as several days.
-And because the topic of web security is so important to us, we have planned a competition on the topic of security to coincide with the launch of the Secure Code Warrior plugin in our SCM-Manager.

 Automated real-time coaching

 Meanwhile, there are extensions for development environments that check the code in real time against specified security policies.
 This way, developers get feedback on whether or not their code meets security specifications right as they are writing the code.
 Ideally, they are given direct suggestions for corrections, as with a spell checker.
 In addition, suitable exercises can also be suggested.
 This is very much in the spirit of gamification or e-learning.

 In order to be able to define measures to improve security, it is first necessary to determine what the current status is.
 This is the only way to identify weak points.
 Ideally, the status quo should not be determined only once, but the development should be monitored continuously.
 One way to see the current state of knowledge of the team is to introduce badges or awards for developers who have completed certain trainings, for example.